-At the end of 2020, a stakeholder dialogue was conducted in connection with establishing the Sustainable Choice initiative (as outlined in Criterion 4).
-It was very important to us to combine the expertise and interests of all stakeholders (buyers, suppliers, NGOs, German Environment Agency) to devise a networking platform for sustainable items such that it does justice to all stakeholders in the best way possible.
-This development process was characterised by continuous mutual feedback, i.e. the stakeholders were involved in all milestones.
-Only by means of collaboration combined with constant dialogue can it be ensured that the Sustainable Choice initiative fulfils its aim of greater sustainable procurement and is used.
+A stakeholder dialogue was held at the end of 2020, which led to the creation of the Sustainable Choice initiative.
+Building on this, another stakeholder dialogue took place in 2023 focusing on three key sustainability topics.
+It was very important to us to combine the expertise and interests of all stakeholders (buyers, suppliers, NGOs, German Environment Agency) to devise a platform for sustainable items such that it does justice to all stakeholders in the best way possible.
+This stakeholder dialogue is intended to enhance networking through collaboration and the sharing of knowledge within the value chain.
+During a one-day workshop, participants discussed responsible sourcing (selecting suppliers based on sustainability criteria), Sustainable Choice (choosing sustainable products) and Scope 3 CO2 reporting (greenhouse gas emissions of purchased goods).
+We summarised the results of the discussions and drew some initial conclusions from the requirements regarding our product.

 The Supplier Advisory Board meets regularly.
 It was important for us to have companies of various sizes, industries and commercial levels represented on it.
 Its main function is to enable dialogue among suppliers about our product and platform.
 They can learn from each other and give us feedback about the features.
 This enables us to strategically develop our platform and improve its features.